endoflife-date/endoflife.date/CONTRIBUTING.md

     # Default value should work for most releases of the form a.b or a.b.c
     # default also skips over any special releases (nightly,beta,pre,rc etc)
     # The default values can be found here: https://github.com/endoflife-date/release-data/blob/main/update.rb#L19-L20
+    # This needs to be a Ruby-Compatible regex
     regex: ^v(?<major>0|[1-9]\d*)_(?<minor>0|[1-9]\d*)_(?<patch>\d{1,3})_?(?<tiny>\d+)?$
     # A liquid template using the captured variables from the regex above that renders the final version
     # You can use liquid templating here